Need to talk? Call 1800 882 436.

 Why is play important for my baby?

 Play is about more than just having fun.
 For your baby, play is the foundation on which they will learn a whole range of skills.
-It’s not just the activity they’re doing when playing, but what they’re learning about at the same time.

-Play helps babies to:
+Play helps your baby to:

 • explore their world and how to engage with it